 Classical music and most specifically piano can come to us at very different points of our life.
 My former maestro, Bruno Gelber, used to say that for the majority of people, classical music arrives during maturity.

 Keeping your mind fresh and active Learning to play the piano implies learning the whole of a new language, learning a new sport and applying a new philosophy to your everyday life.
-Learning music involves understanding a completely new set of symbols, that depict the behaviour of something totally abstract: emotions.
+Learning music involves understanding a completely new set of symbols, that depict the behavior of something totally abstract: emotions.
 In addition to the latter, and with the exception of singing, we need to use an external device to “verbalise” this language.
 This is the ultimate linguistic challenge.

 Teaching mature people how to start making their first steps into classical music requires special skills.
-At WKMT London we have a dedicated team of piano teachers specialised in delivering piano lessons for adults.
+At WKMT London we have a dedicated team of piano teachers specialized in delivering piano lessons for adults.
 Why?
-Because delivering piano lessons for beginners can prove to be a daunting task.
+Because delivering beginner piano lessons can prove to be a daunting task.
 In order to ensure results, our piano tutors are focused on learning from the students the same as much as they teach.
-After having understood our students’ learning style, then we will proceed to create a specific study plan which will cover the four main aspects of piano and music learning: listening, analysing, performing and creating.
+After having understood our students’ learning style in the first piano classes, then we will proceed to create a specific study plan which will cover the four main aspects of piano and music learning: listening, analyzing, performing, and creating.